Mental Health Nurse

-Throughout Nepal people with mental health problems are highly stigmatized.
-As part of a partnership between Bournemouth University – Tribhuvan University, there have been a series of workshops providing mental health training for maternity care providers, a much neglected health focus.
+In Nepal, people with mental health problems are highly stigmatized.
+As part of the partnership, a series of workshops were organised to provide mental health training for maternity care providers, a much neglected area.

-In the past one year, I received training on mental health from Bournemouth University-Tribhuvan University partnership and THET.
-This was helpful for me to understand mental health issues of the women coming to the center.
-I realized women have many mental health issues, which they do not express and we were unable to recognize before the training.
+In the past one year, I received training on mental health from Bournemouth University-Tribhuvan University partnership, funded by THET.
+I realised women have many mental health issues, which they do not express and we were unable to recognize before the training.”

 RT @Dahumano: Great to see the University College London Hospitals NHS Foundation Trust, University of Health and Allied Sciences, and the…